Santa Teresa, Costa Rica: 2023 Travel Guide

 Santa Teresa is located on the Nicoya Peninsula, the little hook of Costa Rica on the Pacific Coast.

-Santa Teresa is great because it is easily accessible from the Liberia airport and the San Jose airport.
+Santa Teresa is great because it is accessible from both the Liberia Internation Airport and the San Jose Airport.

 More and more airlines are starting service to Liberia so check out the rates.
 It may be worth it for you.